 \subsection{1RXS J011501.3$-$340008}

 1RXS J011501.3$-$340008 was identified as an extreme HBL by \citet{Giom05}.
-While its redshift is unknown in the 3FHL, \citet{Pir07} report its redshift to be $z$ = 0.482 on the basis of a one hour EFOSC2 spectrum taken at the ESO 3.6 m telescope.
-The plot of the spectrum, shown in the appendix of the paper, shows a medium-to-low quality spectrum.
-To assess the reliability of this result, we downloaded the public data of the observation to reduce them.
-The resulting spectrum has a general power law shape and displays a spectral break around $\lambda \sim $ 5900 \AA~that can be attributed to the CaHK feature at z=0.482.
+While its redshift is unknown in the 3FHL, \citet{Pir07} report its redshift to be $z$ = 0.482 on the basis of a one-hour EFOSC2 spectrum taken at the ESO 3.6 m telescope.
+The plot of the spectrum, shown in the Appendix of their paper, shows a medium- to low-quality spectrum.
+To assess the reliability of this result we downloaded the public data of the observation to reduce them.
+The resulting spectrum has a general power-law shape and displays a spectral break around $\lambda \sim $ 5900 \AA~that can be attributed to the CaHK feature at $z \sim $ 0.482.
 However its S/N is only $\sim$ 16 per 4 \AA~pixel.
-We tried to obtain a much longer integration with EFOSC2, but we were able to obtain only an integration of one hour and thirty minutes (see Table \ref{tabobs1}).
-The resulting spectrum has a median S/N = 20 and it has a general shape remarkably similar to the first one with a spectral break at the same wavelength.
-Given the similarity of the two spectra, we averaged them to measure the properties of the total emission ( Fig. \ref{fig_spec1}, first row, left).
-We detect the CaHK feature at 4$\sigma$ and the CaIG feature at 3.5$\sigma$ both at redshift $z$ = 0.482.
+We tried to obtain a much longer integration with EFOSC2, but we were able to obtain only an integration of 1 hour and 30 minutes (see Table \ref{tabobs1}).
+The resulting spectrum has a median S/N = 20 and it has a general shape remarkably similar to the first with a spectral break at the same wavelength.
+Given the similarity of the two spectra, we averaged them to measure the properties of the total emission (Fig. \ref{fig_spec1}, first row, left).
+We detect the CaHK feature at 4$\sigma$ and the CaIG feature at 3.5$\sigma$ both at redshift $z$ = 0.4824 $\pm$ 0.0007.
 Given the stability of the source spectrum and despite the relatively low S/N we consider that this is a firm redshift.
 The spectral fit gives a bright host galaxy magnitude M$_{\rm{R}}$=-23.3 $\pm$ 0.2.
-Though a fit with a local template \citep{Man01} is satisfactory, best results are obtained using a 2.5 Gyrs Simple Stellar Population model \citep{Bru03}.
+Although a fit with a local template \citep{Man01} is satisfactory, the best results are obtained using a 2.5 Gyr Simple Stellar Population model \citep{Bru03}.
 This suggests the possibility of an anomalous star formation history for this object; further analysis on this subject is beyond the scope of this paper.